FC Shevardeni-1906 Tbilisi

-FC Shevardeni-1906 Tbilisi is one of the oldest Georgian association football clubs.
-They play in the Liga 3, the third tier of Georgian football from 2023.
+FC Shevardeni-1906 Tbilisi was a Georgian football club based in Tbilisi.
+They most recently played in the Liga 3, the third tier of Georgian football from 2023.
+They were the oldest Georgian association football club.

 History

-It was founded in 1906, after a Czech public figure named Jaroslav Svatoš invited several athletics coaches to Georgia at the end of the 19th century and formed a sports society called Sokol (Czech word for Falcon that was later translated to Georgian Shevardeni).
-The club played its first match on October 23, 1911, against the united team of different sports societies and won the game 1-0.
+Shevardeni were founded in 1906 after a Czech public figure named Jaroslav Svatoš invited several athletics coaches to Georgia at the end of the 19th century and formed a sports society called Sokol (Czech word for Falcon that was later translated to Georgian Shevardeni).
+The club played its first match on October 23, 1911, against the united team of different sports societies and won the game 1–0.

 During Soviet times, up until 1986, the club played in regional tournaments and in 1987 was promoted to the Vtoraya Liga (third division) of Soviet championship.
 In 1990, after the restoration of Georgia's independence, Shevardeni changed its name to Shevardeni 1906 and played in Umaglesi Liga until 1996, having finished as runners-up in the 1992–93 season. later it merged with Universiteti Tbilisi of Pirveli Liga to form TSU Tbilisi.
 Recently the club was re-established as Shevardeni 1906 and its new representatives have vowed to bring the team back to the top Georgian division.
 The club started to play in regional league in 2015 and within less than 3 years was promoted to Erovnuli Liga 2, which is the second tier of Georgian professional football league.

-In May 2022 Based on decision made by GFF Disciplinary Committee, Dinamo Zugdidi and Shevardeni-1906 were accused of match-fixing and expelled from the league with immediate effect on 22 May.
+In May 2022, the GFF Disciplinary Committee ruled that Dinamo Zugdidi and Shevardeni-1906 match-fixing and thus they were expelled from the league with immediate effect on 22 May.
 For this reason all their team or individual records have been annulled from the statistics of Erovnuli Liga 2 for the season 2022.
-A final verdict from the Disputes Resolution Tribunal is pending.